The 10 Best Beginner Heroes for Dota 2

 crystal maiden best beginner heroes dota 2

-A hero that can literally do no wrong, Crystal Maiden has it all: a global mana regeneration aura, a nuke, a disable, and an ultimate that makes her a bit tankier than usual while dropping hail and ice to all enemies around her.
+A hero that can literally do no wrong, Crystal Maiden has it all: a global mana regeneration aura, a nuke, a disabled, and an ultimate that makes her a bit tankier than usual while dropping hail and ice at all enemies around her.

 The quintessential support hero, Crystal Maiden may have zero scaling in the hands of a beginner, but that’s actually why she’s so useful.